-- According to Dumbledore, other names for elder include "Ellhorn" and "Eldrun" (TBB).
+According to Dumbledore, other names for elder include "Ellhorn" and "Eldrun" (TBB).

-- The legendary Elder Wand in the Tale of the Three Brothers has been called the "Wand of Destiny" and the "Death Stick" (TBB, DH21, DH32).
+The legendary Elder Wand in the Tale of the Three Brothers has been called the "Wand of Destiny" and the "Death Stick" (TBB, DH21, DH32).
 Historical owners include Antioch Peverell (DH21), Emeric the Evil, Egbert, Godelot and his son Hereward, Barnabas Deverill, and the evil Loxias (possibly killed by his own mother) (TBB).
 According to Mr. Lovegood, either Arcus or Livius took the wand from Loxias (DH21).

-- The wand-maker Gregorovitch possessed it, but it was stolen from his workshop by Gellert Grindelwald, who subsequently lost it to his old friend Dumbledore in a duel in 1945 (PS6,DH24).
+The wand-maker Gregorovitch possessed it, but it was stolen from his workshop by Gellert Grindelwald, who subsequently lost it to his old friend Dumbledore in a duel in 1945 (PS6,DH24).
 Dumbledore possessed the Elder Wand until his death and recognized it as one of the Deathly Hallows.

 Draco Malfoy disarmed Dumbledore just before his death on the Astronomy Tower and received the loyalty of the wand, even though Snape performed the Avada Kedavra moments later.
 The Elder Wand remained loyal to Draco even after it was buried with the Headmaster(HBP27).
-Voldemort killed Grindelwald in prison, and stole the wand from the white tomb, without ever being recognized as master by the wand itself (DH23,DH24).
+Voldemort killed Grindelwald in prison, after which he stole the wand from the white tomb, without ever being recognized as master by the wand itself (DH23,DH24).
 When Harry wrestled away Draco's wand at Malfoy Manor, the wand changed loyalty again, this time to Harry (DH23).
 When Harry came into the forest to sacrifice himself, the Elder Wand refused to kill him and backfired on Voldemort (DH34).